effekt/nvm-shield/README.md

 ### Use it in your CI process!

-Using the `--preci` and `--postci` flags, you can check for changes in the package-lock during your CI process.
+Using the `--ci` flag you can check for changes in the package-lock during your CI process.
 If changes are detected the process is terminated and the build fails.

 An integration with CircleCI might look like the following: